 Agricultural Marketing Service, USDA.

-The Agricultural Marketing Service (AMS) is proposing to maintain user fees for cotton producers for 2006 crop cotton classification services under the Cotton Statistics and Estimates Act at the same level as in 2005.
+The Agricultural Marketing Service (AMS) will maintain user fees for cotton producers for 2006 crop cotton classification services under the Cotton Statistics and Estimates Act at the same level as in 2005.
 This is in accordance with the formula provided in the Uniform Cotton Classing Fees Act of 1987.
 The 2005 user fee for this classification service was $1.85 per bale.
-This proposal would maintain the fee for the 2006 crop at $1.85 per bale.
-The proposed fee and the existing reserve are sufficient to cover the costs of providing classification services, including costs for administration and supervision.
+This rule would maintain the fee for the 2006 crop at $1.85 per bale.
+The fee and the existing reserve are sufficient to cover the costs of providing classification services, including costs for administration and supervision.

 FOR FURTHER INFORMATION CONTACT:

 Darryl Earnest, Deputy Administrator, Cotton Program, AMS, USDA, Room 2641-S, STOP 0224, 1400 Independence Avenue, SW., Washington, DC 20250-0224.
 Telephone (202) 720-2145, facsimile (202) 690-1718, or e-mail firstname.lastname@example.org.End Further Info End Preamble Start Supplemental Information